Uhuynh/masterthesis_5656077/README.md

     * only drop rows where accounting data contains NA values
     * save created data under ```data/cleaned_data/h2_regression_data.xlsx```

 *Note*: the merging order is very important in generating regression data for each hypothesis.
-Regarding hypothesis 1, we start with the ESG ratings, then credit ratings, and finally accounting data.
+    * For hypothesis 1, we start with the ESG ratings, then credit ratings, and finally accounting data.
-Regarding hypothesis 2, we start with credit ratings, then ESG ratings, and finally accounting data.
+    * For hypothesis 2, we start with credit ratings, then ESG ratings, and finally accounting data.

+### 2.3.
+Analyse Regression Data